icoloma/queue4gae/README.md

 ```

-You can use any persistence framework as long as it supports native AppEngine Cursors.
+Any persistence framework can be used as long as it supports native AppEngine Cursors.
 This example uses <a href="https://github.com/icoloma/simpleds">SimpleDS</a>.

 Subclasses of `CursorTask` must provide with a `runQuery()` method that will be invoked
 to process results starting with the provided cursor, if any.